ran-research-lab/earsketch-webclient-2025/DeveloperDocs/build-guide-web-client.md

 http://gruntjs.com/getting-started

 ### Usage
-Install Node (NPM) if you have not done already.
+Install Node (npm) if you have not done already.

 Install Grunt-cli, preferably to your global environment:

-    $ sudo npm install -g grunt-cli
+    sudo npm install -g grunt-cli

-Install NPM dependencies.
+Install npm dependencies.
 If any of the tasks does not work, you should try installing (or updating) packages first.

-    $ cd (webclient directory)
+    cd (webclient directory)
-    $ npm install
+    npm install

 To run all the default grunt tasks:

-    $ cd (webclient directory)
+    cd (webclient directory)
-    $ grunt
+    grunt

 To run a specific task, such as jsdoc building:

-    $ cd (webclient directory)
+    cd (webclient directory)
-    $ grunt jsdoc
+    grunt jsdoc

 <hr>
 ## Bower